1971 National Soccer League season: Canadian Open Cup

-The Canadian Open Cup was a tournament organized by the National Soccer League in 1971 where the NSL champion would face the Challenge Trophy winners to determine the best team throughout the country.
-The tournament intended to form an annual knock-out cup competition open to all Canadian professional and amateur clubs to determine a national champion.
+The Canadian Open Cup was a tournament organized by the National Soccer League in 1971, where the NSL champion would face the Challenge Trophy winners to determine the best team throughout the country.
+The tournament was intended to form an annual knock-out cup competition open to all Canadian professional and amateur clubs to determine a national champion.
 The championship was initially sponsored by the Macdonald Tobacco Company and was named the Export Trophy.
-Toronto Croatia as the NSL champions was selected as the league's representative while their opponents were Vancouver Eintracht of the Pacific Coast Soccer League, who were the Challenge Trophy titleholders.
+Toronto Croatia, as the NSL champions, was selected as the league's representative while their opponents were Vancouver Eintracht of the Pacific Coast Soccer League, who were the Challenge Trophy titleholders.